 Using the G.R.O.W Model the referee is FRONT AND CENTRE of the entire process.

-A day or two prior to the game, the referee shares their goals via a conversation or an email with their appointed referee coach.
-This step should be initiated BY THE REFEREE.
+A day or two prior to the game, the referee shares their goals with their appointed referee coach by completing the first section of the G.R.O.W Referee Self Review and Coach Feedback Form which includes the details of the fixture as well as their 1, 2 or 3 game focus areas.
 If the coach doesn't know the referee's goals for the match,then the process should stop.

 Upon receipt of the referee's goals, the referee coach should confirm their attendance at the match, or if there's going to be a video available, advise if they are going to conduct a review from the video.

 During the match, the referee coach observes the referee, concentrating ONLY on the referee's goals and any moments of brilliance (M.O.B's) and moments of stuff ups (M.O.S.U's), gather evidence (time references) and take notes.
 These notes will trigger the coach's questions that they will ask after the game.

 NOTE: In previous models of coaching, the referee and the referee coach would have a conversation almost immediately after the referee walked off the field or in the club rooms after the game.
 The G.R.O.W model requires both parties to have time to reflect for some time (24-48 hours) before meeting to discuss the game.
 During this time, the referee is afforded the opportunity to download their thoughts and feelings on the game, around the goals, make notes on examples of situations and be prepared for when the G.R.O.W model conversation is had with the referee coach.